‘Teen Mom 2’ Update: What Has Jenelle Evans’ Ex Nathan Griffith Been Up To?

 A post shared by Nathan Joseph Griffith (@nathanjgriffith) on

-As fans who watched the February 13 episode of Teen Mom 2 know – the episode made it appear as if Nathan was texting Jenelle so frequently because he wanted to be in a relationship with her again.
+As fans who watched the February 13 episode of Teen Mom 2 know, the episode made it appear as if Nathan was texting Jenelle so frequently because he wanted to be in a relationship with her again.
 According to Wet Paint, Jenelle was under the impression that Griffith didn’t like that she was carrying another man’s child and was afraid to come face-to-face with her.

 A post shared by Nathan Joseph Griffith (@nathanjgriffith) on

 Jenelle and David can be seen talking about how they do not understand why Nathan prefers to go out instead of spending time with his son.
-At one point in time David even calls Griffith a “b****,” which was quickly brought to Nathan’s attention on Twitter.
+At one point in time, David even calls Griffith a “b****,” which was quickly brought to Nathan’s attention on Twitter.

-Per WetPaint, Jenelle’s ex quickly slammed David back claiming it was a “b**** move” for him to try to wedge himself between him and Evans – making it more difficult for them to co-parent Kaiser.
+Per WetPaint, Jenelle’s ex quickly slammed David back, claiming it was a “b**** move” for him to try to wedge himself between him and Evans, making it more difficult for them to co-parent Kaiser.
 In another recent post on Twitter, Nathan slams both David and Jenelle for not only leaving their two-week-old newborn daughter with a woman who has AIDS, cussing around their children, and talking badly about Griffith in front of Kaiser.
 Nathan went on to note the fact that David talking badly about Griffith in front of Kaiser was a direct violation of the custody agreement.

 As the post slamming David and Jenelle contains NSFW adult language, it can’t be embedded into this article.
 You can, however, click here to read it directly on his Twitter profile.